Picture of Shannon in front of Hunter Student Commons

 Areas of Research

-There is evidence that expert surgeons and athletes use a specific gaze, the Quiet Eye, which is essential to successful motor performance.
-However, the link between gaze, skill acquisition, and motor performance has not been examined in the complexity of nursing.
-In our robust research program we are working to examine this link to test and implement new teaching and learning strategies for multiple psychomotor skills in healthcare education.
+For example, there is evidence that expert surgeons and athletes utilize a specific gaze technique, known as the Quiet Eye, which is crucial for success.
+However, the relationship between gaze, skill acquisition, and motor performance has not been thoroughly explored within the nursing field.
+Our robust research program seeks to examine this link, testing and implementing new strategies to enhance the teaching and learning of multiple psychomotor skills in healthcare education.

 Courses